 We support a decentralized field of contemporary art through nurturing connections between artists and curators from various nations and cultures.
 Through our collaborations across five continents, we’ve recognized that some of the most important artistic voices are to be found beyond our own US and European localities.
 We co-produce exhibitions in cities as diverse as Cairo, Bangkok or Mexico City, through curatorial collaborations in order to responsibly address the complexity of local cultures.

 KADIST programs often highlight a key issue, through presenting the voices of artists who respond to the urgent social and political forces of our time.
 We recognize artists as some of the most inventive and progressively committed thinkers—celebrating difference and personal expression.
 While some of the work presented at KADIST may have sensitive sexual, political or religious content, artists must have the freedom to address even the most controversial topics.

 The collection serves as a starting point and resource for our programs.
 Our collection artists are nominated by a world-wide network of advisors, and artworks are selected through a democratic process.
-This also our primary means of discovering new artists, some of whom are without gallery representation, and the collection provides them initial support.
+This is also our primary means of discovering new artists, some of whom are without gallery representation, and the collection provides them initial support.
 With over 1,200 artworks representing over 800 artists (and growing by ~100 artworks each year), the collection serves as a research aid, identifying a transnational group of artists in the vast landscape of the contemporary artworld.